Workshop

 Note that adding plot annotations manually (method 1) and using R fully reproducibly (method 3) are possible on faceted plots but method 2 is not because you need the annotations to change with values in treatment and antibody.

 You can combine filtering data and faceted plots to do facet plots of a subset of the samples.
+For example, you could filter for the ISOTYPE antibody and facet for the treatment.

 Overlay instead of facets

 Using facets is one way to show multiple samples in one plot.
-Another way is to overlay the plots by mapping the fill
+Another is to overlay the plots by mapping the fill

 aesthetic to the antibody